Eightfold-Way-Consultants/vpnserver/README.md

 ## Setup Clients

-**Step 5**: Can be run repeatedly.
-It will create a client for this VPN server.
-Along with the appropriate certificates for the server, it will create `$clientname-$servername.ovpn`.
-This is the file that needs to be transferred to the user to use their new vpn account.
-To accomplish this, a new AWS Secret is created and filled with the contents of this .ovpn file.

-Once step 4 is successful, the script will always run step 5 immediately.
+**Step 5**: From this point on, successive invocations of the script will create a new client for the vpn.
 You can repeatedly call the script to create new client configurations.

-When a new client is created, the OPVN file they need is uploaded to an AWS secret.
-The client can read the secret and save its contents to an .ovpn file on their desktop, and import into openvpn to use the VPN.
+Creating a new client involves creating a certificate on the server, and a `.ovpn` file, which will need to be downloaded and loaded into the user's vpn configuration.
+The file `/etc/openvpn/easy-rsa/$clientname-$servername.ovpn` is created and uploaded to a new AWS Secret.

+- Log in to the AWS Console, and look for a new secret with the name of: `$servername-$clientname`.
+- View the 'Secret Value' (which should be plaintext) and copy the contents to a file named `$servername-$clientname.ovpn`
+- In your VPN client, create a new configuration by 'import file...' method.
+Choose the .ovpn you just created.
+- You can now connect to the vpn.